flycheck/flycheck/README.rst

   status.
 - flycheck-d-unittest_ a Flycheck checker to run unit tests for D programs on the fly.
+- flycheck-haskell_ improves Haskell support in Flycheck, by configuring Flycheck according to the current Cabal project, and using Cabal sandbox packages.
 - flycheck-hdevtools_ provides a Flycheck syntax checker for hdevtools_.
 - flycheck-mercury_ provides a Flycheck syntax checker for the `Mercury language`_.